 Tulum center/town is the urban, residential part of Tulum lying next to the eco-resort strip along the ocean.
 It is the epicenter for local businesses, eateries (both touristy and hole in the walls) and for small shopping stores, ranging from quaint ones to those horrifically crammed with tourist souvenirs.
 Beautiful murals lay scattered everywhere, some peeking from the walls in the by-lanes and we were fortunate to discover quite a few.
 We picked up several things from many of the stores lined along the main street, such as a beautiful painting depicting a local wedding, small gifts and souvenirs.
 We also stopped by several times for meals in many excellent and unassuming hole in the walls, serving authentic local cuisine.

 S and I are not beach bunnies; come to think of it, we are nowhere in that neighborhood of chilling on a beach or taking a dip in the salty water, but with one of the best beaches in Tulum so close to our doorstep, we had little choice but give in to the call of the ocean breeze.
-Playa Paradiso, north of our hotel, is where the purest white sand and the bluest Caribbean water calls your name and you must surrender to its whim.
+Playa Paraiso, north of our hotel, is where the purest white sand and the bluest Caribbean water calls your name and you must surrender to its whim.
+This is possibly one of the most magical things to do in Tulum, i.e. catching a sunrise or sunset at the beach when there are very few people remaining.
 Since the sun is still pretty strong during the day, we caught a beautiful sunset and were there in time for a glorious sunrise as well.
 It felt surreal to have the beach to ourselves at dawn with only one more human in sight.
 I’d never seen a blue like that before and the sand never felt softer.
 Although one can rent our beach chairs with umbrellas, an early morning or a late afternoon trip with simply a beach towel (provided generously by our hotel) is good enough.
 If you excuse my shorts and tee (very non-beachy attire but the best my awkward self could muster), this Tulum beach was indeed a piece of paradise and the water was warm and inviting, so unlike what we have back home in San Francisco.
 You can read this guide with gorgeous photos for more beaches in Tulum!

-One of the best Tulum travel tips that I can offer you right now is to pop into one of the many spas lining the ocean for a massage.
-After some research, minor fainting spell over overpriced spots and failed attempts to get in to the more popular places, we finally settled for the reasonable Mayatulum spa resort and got ia massage.
+One of the best Tulum activities that will relax the heck out of you is getting a massage at one of its many spas.
+After some research, minor fainting spell over overpriced spots and failed attempts to get in to the more popular places, we finally settled for the reasonable Maya Tulum spa resort and got our massages.
 S got a deep tissue one while mine was an exfoliation followed by a massage.
-It was a very relaxing and unwinding experience and something that I highly recommend for those looking for some well deserved indulgence during your Tulum travel.
+It was a very relaxing and unwinding experience and something that I highly recommend for those looking what to do in Tulum.
 The spa resort is heavy on yoga and had several sessions advertised for Hatha, Vinyasa, Iyengar and Kundalini Yoga led by instructors.

-This brings me to the end of yet another blog post on Tulum travel, which you have hopefully enjoyed.
-Here are some more Tulum tips to enrich your travel experience:
+This brings me to the end of yet another blog post on what to do in Tulum, which you have hopefully enjoyed.
+Here are some more Tulum travel tips to enrich your travel experience:

 1) November is the best month to visit Tulum since Dec-April are peak tourist seasons with a surge in prices in hotels and gets difficult to book tours as well.